-AAMI Park, Victoria’s premier football and rugby stadium, is one of the world’s finest rectangular pitch venues.
-Nestled between the Yarra River and Melbourne Park, the site has served a myriad of purposes, enjoying a strong connection to the people of Melbourne since the city’s foundation.
+AAMI Park, Victoria's premier football and rugby Stadium, is one of the world’s finest rectangular pitch venues.
+Situated within the city’s leading sports precinct, the venue offers an intimate atmosphere with not a single bad seat in the house.
+Nestled between the Yarra River and Melbourne Park, the site has served a myriad of purposes and has enjoyed a strong connection to the people of Melbourne since the city's foundation.

 Bound by nature

 Prior to European settlement of Melbourne in 1834, the Yarra River Valley was inhabited by the Wurundjeri people of the Kulin Nation.
 Owing to its naturally lightly wooded grasslands, the area has always been idyllic for recreational pursuits.
 Surveyor-General Robert Hoddle surveyed Melbourne in 1837 and set the boundary for 'Government Paddock', an area that comprised the current Yarra and Melbourne & Olympic Parks.
 The lower reaches of the paddock near the Yarra (i.e. AAMI Park) were quite marshy, a chain of lagoons proving popular with duck shooters.